mk-fg/sht-sensor/README.md

 '3.5V', for example: `sht = Sht(21, 17, voltage='5V')`.

-Some calculations (e.g. for RH) use other sensor-provided values, so it's possible to pass these to corresponding read_* functions, to avoid heating-up sensor with unnecessary extra measurements:
+Some calculations (e.g. for RH) use other sensor-provided values, so it's possible to pass these to the corresponding read_* methods, to avoid heating-up sensor with unnecessary extra measurements:

 	t = sht.read_t()